-Nowadays, organisational sales planning requires dynamicity and flexibility complimented by collaboration and quick actions.
+Nowadays, organisational sales planning requires dynamicity and flexibility complemented by collaboration and quick actions.
 It is required to be nimble and detailed at the same.

 Secondly, adherence to the defined plan, access to supporting resources and timely reporting (measured approach) makes sure that every single piece of information is accounted for to avoid losing any opportunity.

-The final stage is dynamicity in the planning.
+The final stage is dynamicity into the planning.
 This is important as it is impossible to account for every single factor which is not under an organisation’s control (political, technological, economic, environmental, etc.).
-So, the adaptability to the sales processes liberates sales professionals to think out of the box and act as per any specific circumstance.
+So, the adaptability into the sales processes liberates sales professionals to think out of the box and act as per any specific circumstance.

 A cloud-based Enterprise Performance Management system provides the sales team with the capability to be agile while at the same time making sure everyone is on the same page and moving towards a defined goal.